Cheeky97/Self-Hosted-Web-Api-Windows-Service/ReadMe.txt

 1. Search “Command Prompt” and run as administrator
 2. Fire the below command in the command prompt and press ENTER. cd C:\Windows\Microsoft.NET\Framework\v4.0.30319
-3. Now Go to your project source folder > bin > Debug and copy the full path of your Windows Service exe file.
+3. Now Go to the SelfHostedAPI_Service project source folder > bin > Debug and copy the full path of your Windows Service exe file.
 4. Open the command prompt and fire the below command and press ENTER.
     Syntax